Sleep Like a Baby with These Bedtime Teas

 A healthy body and mind are equally dependent on sleep.
-Sleep is just as vital to our physical and emotional wellbeing as it used to be when we were younger.
+Sleep is just as vital to our physical and emotional well-being as it used to be when we were younger.
 Getting a good night’s sleep helps us develop concentration and memory, allows our body to repair any cell damage during the day, and helps strengthen the immune system.

 Sleep patterns usually change as we age; we may become sleepy earlier, wake up earlier, or sleep for shorter periods.
-Nevertheless, waking up tired every morning, having disturbed sleep, and experiencing other insomnia symptoms are not part of healthy ageing.
+Nevertheless, waking up tired every morning, having disturbed sleep, and experiencing other insomnia symptoms are not part of healthy aging.
 There are some easy exercises for better sleep for seniors and herbal teas that are effective and can help you fall asleep more easily.

 What Kind of Tea Helps You Sleep?